-In 1930, the Japanese microbiologist Minoru Shirota subsequently isolated what is now known as Lactobacillus paracasei strain Shirota.
+In 1930, the Japanese microbiologist Minoru Shirota subsequently isolated what is now known as Lacticaseibacillus paracasei subsp. paracasei strain Shirota.
 These efforts led to the first commercially marketed fermented dairy drink.
 It was marketed as Yakult starting in 1935 and continues to be manufactured and sold worldwide today.